Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 A military recruitment officer shaking hands with a new recruit, surrounded by paperwork and official documents

-Joining the military involves signing legal agreements that outline your obligations and benefits.
-These contracts determine the length and nature of your service, as well as your role and responsibilities.
+These contracts specify the duration and nature of your service, as well as your roles and responsibilities.

 Enlistment Contracts

-Your contract will include:
+Your contract will encompass:

-• Job assignment or training guarantees
+• Job assignment or training commitments

 • Education benefits

-• Pay grade and promotion opportunities
+• Salary grade and promotion potentials

 Active Duty Obligations